amartinm7/social-network-challenge/README.md

 localhost:8080/friendship/robert/acceptFriendshipTo/johndoe
 localhost:8080/friendship/robert/declineFriendshipTo/johndoe
 localhost:8080/friendship/johndoe/listFriends

-- the controller has to return a something - done
-- the once the user has login you can use the oath token to login
-- review the signature of the methods
-- review the name of the test methods
+- develop a new domain to change the current one
+- develop the same model to use JPA and h2 and derby for instance
-- review the messages of the test methods
+- develop the versioning in the improvement project
-- isolate interfaces for query and for command (save) - done
--
-- create swagger doc

 ## profiles

-specify
+to select a profile use the --spring.profiles.active param.
 ```
-java -jar myapp.jar --spring.profiles.active=dev
+java -jar friends-rest-service-0.1.0.jar --spring.profiles.active=dev
 ```

 ![ddd-building-blocks](./_media/ddd-building-blocks.png)